wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 When you deploy a new minor version of a service already deployed in Choreo, the corresponding service in the marketplace automatically updates to reflect the latest version within the same major version.

-### Semantic versioning based intelligent routing in the Choreo Marketplace
+### Semantic-version-based intelligent routing in the Choreo Marketplace

-When using a marketplace service as a dependency, dependant service's traffic will be automatically routed to the latest version of the respective Choreo service in the same major version.
-This will ensure your dependencies are updated automatically, without having to manually update the dependencies within a major version.
+When you use a service from the Choreo marketplace as a dependency, the dependent service's traffic automatically routes to the latest version of the corresponding service within the same major version.
+This ensures that your dependencies remain up-to-date without requiring manual updates within a major version.

-e.g. Consider you have created a connection to connect your Choreo component `Foo` to the Choreo service `Bar` with version `v1`.
-If `Bar` service's respective Choreo service has a latest version of `v1.2` in `v1` range, Foo will be connected to `Bar`'s `v1.2`.
-When `Bar` service releases its `v1.3`, traffic from `Foo` will be automatically routed to `Foo v1.3`
+For example, if you create a connection to connect your Choreo component named `Foo` to a Choreo service named `Bar`, which is currently available in the Choreo Marketplace as version v1, and if the latest version of the service `Bar` within the v1 range is v1.2, the component `Foo` will automatically connect to `Bar` v1.2.
+Subsequently, when `Bar` releases version v1.3, traffic from `Foo` will automatically route to `Bar` v1.3.

 ## Edit services in the Choreo Marketplace